-Jao’s one of the more luxurious safari camps in the Okavango Delta, so this is a fantastic option for those who are new to safari and don’t want to rough it too much, or simply prefer a bit of polish to come home to at the end of an exciting day in the bush.
+Jao’s has long been one of the more luxurious camps in the Okavango Delta– a fantastic option for safari newbies who don’t want to rough it, or anyone seeking a little polish to come home to at the end of an exciting day.

 What’s Jao Camp really like?

 Jao is a gleaming oasis of luxury amongst the wetlands, palms and sandy floodplains of the Okavango Delta.
 Oasis is probably the wrong word, as this area is one of the Okavango’s more watery concessions, but you get the general idea.
 Jao’s main area is huge, with soaring thatched roofs, and a stylish, airy feel.
 A wall of windows opens out onto the deck and the floodplain beyond.
 Fitting Jao’s reputation as one of the Delta’s more luxurious camps, there are a few extras here that you don’t find often elsewhere- a “nest”-covered pool for an afternoon wallow, a rather beautiful library, an excellent wine cellar, a gym overlooking the floodplain, and a spa that does a good selection of treatments.